 Last updated: April 28, 2020

 As we continue practicing social distancing amid COVID-19, you may be wondering how to stay in touch with your clients and continue job readiness training.
 While you may not be able to resume your job readiness classes in person for some time, there are many online resources you can share to keep your clients engaged and focused on their career paths.
 This blog post provides suggestions tailored towards clients who have computers or smartphones, internet access, and higher levels of digital literacy.
-Stay tuned for a future Switchboard blog that will provide suggestions for serving clients with lower digital literacy and/or online access, read Remote Job Readiness Resources for Clients with Lower Levels of Digital Literacy.
+For remote job readiness training ideas appropriate to clients with lower digital literacy and/or online access, read Remote Job Readiness Resources for Clients with Lower Levels of Digital Literacy.

 Using Online Resources with Clients